cchfvirus/Nipah-Virus-High-Resolution-Risk-Mapping/README.md

 ## Overview

-This repository provides high-resolution spatial risk assessments for Nipah virus (NiV) transmission in Bangladesh and South India.
+This map provides high-resolution spatial risk assessments for Nipah virus (NiV) transmission in Bangladesh and South India.
 The interactive web map allows researchers, public health officials, and decision-makers to explore risk patterns and identify high-priority areas for surveillance and intervention.

 ## Map Features